Open-ForBC/OpenForBC-Benchmark/docs/developer-guide.md

 - To properly propagate the execution logs, return the logs as a dictionary with the format ```{"output":<logging data>}``` from the method responsible for running the benchmark, ie. ```startBenchmark()``` in usual cases.

-* *Documentation.* As a bare minimum, add a README.md file that documents what the benchmark does and the settings.
+- *Documentation.* As a bare minimum, add a README.md file that documents what the benchmark does and the settings.
 For more comprehensive documentation, you can create an additional doc/ folder and place there additional files.

+- *Continuous integration* (CI).
+Please consider adding tests for your benchmark in bin/, and also if appropriate add them to CI or test_PR.sh

 ## How the tool works